Here’s a problem I have that drives me crazy. Maybe you have it too. Better yet, maybe you had it, solved it and can tell me what worked for you.

 Here are some of the better suggestions I’ve heard:

 , managing principal of The Davis Companies, said to “walk around.”
-His point was that time is the perfect time to check in on co-workers to see how they're doing and what they might need help with.
-After all, just because I'm done with my doesn't mean that others in my office are done with theirs.
+His point was that time is the perfect time to check in on co-workers to see how they’re doing and what they might need help with.
+After all, just because I’m done with my to do list doesn’t mean that others in my office are done with theirs.

-, founder of Multivision, suggested I go home or go do something .
+, founder of Multivision, suggested I go home or go do something fun.
 He stressed that is more important than hours invested and so the best thing to do is recharge your batteries and get fired up for the next challenge.

 I’ve been told to work on pro-bono projects, review company fundamentals, even to write new blog posts.
 My dad told me that the answer always changes but that I “always know what needs to be done.”